-Swelling is a normal part of the healing process after breast implant surgery.
+Swelling is a normal part of the healing process after a breast augmentation.

 Swelling may cause you some discomfort after surgery but inflammation is actually a good thing!

 Without inflammation (swelling) there is no healing.
-The fluid that causes swelling after breast implant surgery is your body's way of repairing damaged tissues.
+The fluid that causes swelling after a breast augmentation is your body's way of repairing damaged tissues.
 Fluid contains something called 'plasma' and that contains all the things your body needs to heal.

-Fluid around your breasts after surgery will make the visibility swollen, tender and possibly warm to the touch.
+Fluid around your breasts after a breast augmentation will make them visibly swollen, tender and possibly warm to the touch.

 It's impossible to say how much swelling you will get after surgery as every surgery, and every patient, is unique.

 It's also normal for swelling to occur in places other than your breasts.
 Gravity will pull fluid down... this can contribute to a post-op belly bloat, and even your ankles swelling!

 Sometimes a seroma (a collection of fluid that builds up under the surface of the skin) can develop after a breast augmentation.
 If there’s any redness, increased pain and/or lumps (full of fluid) in your breasts after surgery contact your surgeon for some advice.